arjunthakur08/django-tricks/README.md

 }
 ```

-Thats's all, and you are set with the PostgreSQL.
+Thats's all, and you are set with the PostgreSQL. :thumbsup:

 ---------------------------------------------------------------------------------------------------------